100 Sights in Aachen, Germany (with Map and Images)

 3. St. Nikolaus

-The Church of St. Nicholas in Aachen is a former monastery church of the Franciscan order.
-It stands at the intersection of Großkölnstraße and Minoritenstraße in the immediate vicinity of the Barbarossa Wall, the inner city wall of Aachen.
-A first church there is mentioned in 1005; it was an early church where Nicholas of Myra was venerated.
-The current church was built in the first half of the 14th century.
-The building is a listed building.
+The church of St. Nikolaus in Aachen is a former monastery church of the Franciscan order.
+It stands at the intersection of Großkölnstraße - Minoritenstraße in the immediate vicinity of the Barbarosamauer, the inner city wall of Aachen.
+A first church there is mentioned in 1005; It was an early church in which Nicholas of Myra was worshiped.
+Today's church was built in the first half of the 14th century.
+The building is under monument protection.

 4. Lousberg